 - Buy and hold onto the stock for the long game.
 This helps you to reduce the risk of short-term volatility by spending ample time in the market

 - Hold onto stocks as they might be profitable in the future.
 When they hit the profit requirement, then you can sell them once.
-You can sell your stocks to diversify your assets to balance goals and risk tolerance or maybe due to personal reasons due to the market’s ups and downs.
+You can sell your stocks to diversify your assets (see also total liquid assets) to balance goals and risk tolerance or maybe due to personal reasons due to the market’s ups and downs.

 How Can I Avoid Checking My Portfolio Too Frequently?